libp2p/docs/content/concepts/transports/quic.md

 Following the multiaddress format, a standard QUIC connection will look like: `/ip4/127.0.0.1/udp/65432/quic-v1/`.

-### QUIC code points
+### Distinguishing multiple QUIC versions in libp2p

-The initial implementation of QUIC of go-libp2p was based on [draft-ietf-quic-transport-29](https://datatracker.ietf.org/doc/html/draft-ietf-quic-transport-29) (or simply, **draft-29**), because [RFC 9000](https://datatracker.ietf.org/doc/html/rfc9000) was yet to be finalized.
-Some legacy nodes on the IPFS network still use draft-29.
+The initial implementation of QUIC in go-libp2p was based on [draft-ietf-quic-transport-29](https://datatracker.ietf.org/doc/html/draft-ietf-quic-transport-29) (or simply, **draft-29**).
+At the time, draft-29 was implemented because [RFC 9000](https://datatracker.ietf.org/doc/html/rfc9000) was yet to be finalized.
+Eventually go-libp2p added support for RFC 9000 in addition to draft-29, supporting two QUIC versions.
+However, the multiaddresses for these versions used the same format and thus were indistinguishable.

-By using different code points (`quic-v1` for RFC 9000 and `quic` for draft-29), we can distinguish between the two versions.
+By using different code points, `quic-v1` for RFC 9000 and `quic` for draft-29, libp2p can distinguish between the two versions.

-A standard QUIC connection will look like: `/ip4/1.2.3.4/udp/65432/quic-v1/`, whereas the initial codepoint, `quic` (e.g. `/ip4/127.0.0.1/udp/65432/quic/`) implies draft-29.
+The multiaddress for a QUIC listener accepting RFC 9000 connections looks like this: `/ip4/1.2.3.4/udp/65432/quic-v1/`, whereas the for the draft version, the multiaddress would be `/ip4/1.2.3.4/udp/65432/quic/`.

 Nodes that support multiple versions can offer them on the same port.
-Since QUIC packets contain the version number and any (multi-version) QUIC stack will be able to handle packets from different QUIC versions,
+QUIC long header packets contain the version number, which enables the QUIC stack to handle multiple versions.

 {{< alert icon="💡" context="note" text="With the upcoming <a class=\"text-muted\" href=\"https://datatracker.ietf.org/doc/draft-ietf-quic-version-negotiation/\">Compatible Version Negotiation for QUIC</a> specification, it will become possible to do a version upgrade between two compatible versions without incurring any round-trip penalty." />}}